Campusoft/knowledge_base/server/ADFS.md

 For ADFS 2.0 and 3.0, on Windows Server 2012 R2 and below, use SAML

+# OpenID Connect / OAuth

+If you use WS-Fed or SAML, the client is a relying party (RP).

+If you use OpenID Connect / OAuth, the client is inside an application group.
+But functionally, it's the same as a RP.

 # Referencias

 Active Directory Federation Services